Architecture of Vienna

 Schönbrunn Palace, if you love imperial life

 What was originally built as an imperial hunting lodge for Crown Prince Josef in the 7th century later became the glittering focus of court life when it was replaced with a chateau for Dowager Empress Eleonora Gonzaga.
-Today, visitors can take a tour of buttery yellow Schönbrunn Palace, its opulent staterooms, and lavish fountain-filled gardens.
+Today, visitors can tour the buttery yellow Schönbrunn Palace, its opulent staterooms, and lavish fountain-filled gardens.

 We get much more than we expect at Schönbrunn Palace.
-I expect to be wowed by the private apartments of Franz Josef and his wife Sisi with their elaborately decorated walls, intricate parquet floors, and extensive art collections.
+I expect to be wowed by the private apartments of Franz Josef and his wife, Sisi, with their elaborately decorated walls, intricate parquet floors, and extensive art collections.
 I expect to drool over the well-kept gardens.
-What I don’t expect is the sheer size of the grounds, the added architectural marvel, The Gloriette, the children’s zoo, the rosarium, or the enclosed botanical gardens and desert gardens.
+I don’t expect the grounds’ sheer size, the added architectural marvel, The Gloriette, the children’s zoo, the rosarium, or the enclosed botanical and desert gardens.

-Ella and I returned to the Orangerie the next evening for a classical music performance.
-If there’s one top ten sight to craft an entire day’s itinerary around, it’s Schloss Schönbrunn.
+Ella and I returned to the Orangerie for a classical music performance the next evening.
+If there’s one top ten sights to craft an entire day’s itinerary, it’s Schloss Schönbrunn.

 Picture at Chapel Bar